seucoin/unKR/README.md

     <b> English | <a href="https://github.com/seucoin/unKR/blob/main/README_CN.md">中文</a></b>
 </p>

-unKR is an open source toolkit for Uncertain Knowledge Graph Representation Learning(UKRL).
+unKR is a python library for Uncertain Knowledge Graph Reasoning by Representation Learning(UKRL).
 It is based on the [PyTorch Lightning](https://www.pytorchlightning.ai/) framework to decouple the workflow of the UKRL models in order to implement multiple Uncertain Knowledge Graph Embedding(UKGE) methods, which in turn assist knowledge graph complementation, inference and other tasks.
 The tool provides code implementations and results of various existing UKGE models, and provides users with detailed [technical documentation](https://seucoin.github.io/unKR/index.html).
 <br>